Skip to content

 Recommended naming scheme

-- “What's the recommended/best way to name your files or folders?”
+• "What's the best way to name my files and folders?"

 FAQ